Salt Spring Island: Geography and locale

 Located between Mainland British Columbia and Vancouver Island, Salt Spring Island is the most frequently visited of the Gulf Islands as well as the most populous, with a 2016 census population of 10,557 inhabitants.
 The largest village on the island is Ganges.
 The island is known for its artists.
 In addition to Canadian dollars, island banks and some island businesses accept Salt Spring's own local currency, the Salt Spring dollar.

 The island is part of the Southern Gulf Islands, (Salt Spring Island, Galiano Island, Pender Island, Saturna Island, Mayne Island), which are all part of the Capital Regional District, along with the municipalities of Greater Victoria.
 Salt Spring Island's highest point of elevation is Bruce Peak, which according to topographic data from Natural Resources Canada is just over 700 m above sea level.

 Climate

 Salt Spring Island has a temperate warm-summer mediterranean climate (Csb) and experiences warm, dry summers and cool winters.

-Hiking trails
+Hiking and cycling

 Salt Spring Island has many hiking trails.
 Two of these trails are rough and windy trails that lead to the summit regions of both Bruce Peak 709 m above sea level, and Mount Tuam 602 meters (1,975 feet) above sea level.
 These two mountain peaks are the tallest points of land on the Southern Gulf Islands.
-Many short hikes can also be found on the island.
+Short hikes can also be found on the island.
 One of these is the 2 km long trek to the summit of Mount Erskine, which is 436 m above sea level.

+Cycling on Saltspring Island may involve large elevation changes and poor road conditions with limited curb space.